stefanoverna/graphql8/guides/subscriptions/overview.md

 ### Subscription Type

-`subscription` is an entry point to your GraphQL schema, like `query` or `mutation`.
-It is defined by your `SubscriptionType`, a root-level `GraphQL::Schema::Object`.
+`subscription` is an entry point to your GraphQL8 schema, like `query` or `mutation`.
+It is defined by your `SubscriptionType`, a root-level `GraphQL8::Schema::Object`.

 Read more in the {% internal_link "Subscription Type guide", "subscriptions/subscription_type" %}.

 ### Triggers

-After an event occurs in our application, _triggers_ begin the update process by sending a name and payload to GraphQL.
+After an event occurs in our application, _triggers_ begin the update process by sending a name and payload to GraphQL8.

 Read more in the {% internal_link "Triggers guide","subscriptions/triggers" %}.

 ### Implementation

-Besides the GraphQL component, your application must provide some subscription-related plumbing, for example:
+Besides the GraphQL8 component, your application must provide some subscription-related plumbing, for example:

 - __state management__: How does your application keep track of who is subscribed to what?
 - __transport__: How does your application deliver payloads to clients?